GET STARTED | Get Your Fair Cash Offer Today

 Over $500,000$1,250Maximum fee

 Additional fees apply for: filing a petition to sell real property, accountings, citations for additional proceedings, exemplifications, and certified copies.
 Your estate attorney will provide a full cost estimate based on your specific estate.
 All fees are paid via check or money order payable to the Erie County Surrogate’s Court.
-Cash is generally not accepted — confirm with the court clerk.

 E-Filing Requirements